International Career Criminal Jailed for Life Over Brutal Double Murder

-An “international career criminal” has been sentenced to life imprisonment for a savage double murder committed 11 years ago in Clapham.
-Gonzalo Andreas Gomez Remolina, 40, of no fixed address, was found guilty at the Old Bailey on Thursday, 9 August, of killing Carlos Andres Ayala Carmona and Ruben Rodriguez Fuente in June 2007.
+An international career criminal has finally been locked up for life after stabbing two men to death in a savage attack over a decade ago.
+Gonzalo Andreas Gomez Remolina, 40, was found guilty at the Old Bailey for the 2007 murders of Carlos Andres Ayala Carmona and Ruben Rodriguez Fuente in Clapham.
+He faces a minimum of 33 years behind bars.

-The family of Ruben added: “The brutal death of Ruben, our precious son and brother, has been insufferable.
-Ruben was a much-loved man who would have done anything for anyone.
-Our family have endured the greatest heartache.
-We welcome the court result and are comforted that the person who killed Ruben has been held responsible.
-However, our sadness goes on, without Ruben.”
+Ruben’s family added: “The brutal death of Ruben, our precious son and brother, has been insufferable.
+We welcome the court result but our sadness goes on, without Ruben.”

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.